SpinDoctorMRI/SpinDoctor.jl/docs/src/theory/discretization.md

 ## Finite element solution to the Bloch-Torrey PDE

-The solution to the Bloch-Torrey partial differential equation \eqref{eq:btpde} may be projected onto the finite element nodal basis ``(\varphi_k)_{1\leq k\leq N_\text{node}}``, in which case it is given by
+The solution to the Bloch-Torrey partial differential equation may be projected onto the finite element nodal basis ``(\varphi_k)_{1\leq k\leq N_\text{node}}``, in which case it is given by